assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 increasing by 2 for each message it sends.
 This integer is 2, 4, 6, ... for messages sent by Server;
 increasing by 2 for each message it sends.
-The rest of the bytes of the nonce must be set to zero.
+The rest of the bytes of the nonce MUST be set to zero.
 The nonce counters are reset for every Salt Channel session.
 Note, no assumption is made on the order in which the peers send application messages.
-For example, the server may send all application messages.
+For example, the server MAY send all application messages.
 The nonce values used by the client and those used by the server are disjoint sets.
 Note also that the nonce values used are *not* sent over the communication channel.
 This is